casper-ecosystem/developer-rewards/README.md

 **How long does the assessment process for a DevReward proposal typically take?**

 The assessments are currently planned on a biweekly basis, and therefore, the process is expected to be completed within 2 weeks.
-During the month of July, no evaluation meeting will take place due to holiday season.

 **Are there any specific technical requirements or programming languages that developers should consider when working on a DevReward?**